jlchan/FluxDiffUtils.jl/README.md

 - We assume grouped arguments for both fluxes and derivatives (e.g., `FluxDiffUtils.jl` expects fluxes of the form  `f(U,V)` instead of `f(u1,u2,v1,v2)` for `U=(u1,u2), V=(v1,v2)`).
 - We assume the number of outputs from the flux matches the number of operators passed in.
 In other words, if `f(uL,vL)` has 2 outputs `g,h`, you should provide matrices `(A1, A2)`. `hadamard_sum` will compute `sum(A1.*g + A2.*h, dims = 2)` (`hadamard_jacobian` behaves similarly).
 - For Jacobian matrices, we assume derivatives of flux functions `f(uL,uR)` are taken with respect to the second argument `uR`.
-- Jacobians are returned as a StaticArray of arrays, and can be concatenated into a global matrix using `vhcat(size(jac),jac...)`.
+- Jacobians are returned as a StaticArray of arrays, and can be concatenated into a global matrix using `blockcat(size(jac),jac)`.
 - Jacobian computations can be made more efficient by specifying if the Hadamard product `A.*F` (where `A` is a discretization matrix and `F` is a flux matrix) is symmetric or skew-symmetric by setting `hadamard_product_type` to `:sym` or `:skew`.
 Otherwise, `FluxDiffUtils.jl` will split the matrix `A` into skew and symmetric parts and compute Jacobians for each.